50+ AIBE MCQs on Environmental Law with Answers 2025: Marking Scheme

 AIBE 20 Environmental Law Syllabus 2025 (As per BCI Guidelines)

 Environmental Law is covered under Paper Code 15 in the AIBE syllabus.
 The subject broadly focuses on legal principles and regulatory frameworks that govern environmental protection in India.
-Check list of topics below:
+Check the list of topics below:

 1. Introduction to Environmental Law